 4.)
 If you have never used Miss Mustard Seed’s milk paint, I am here to tell you, it is amazing!!
 The paint comes in a resealable bag and is in powder form.
 You mix one part paint to one part water.
 I used a small whisk to mix mine.

 I used a natural bristle brush.
 It was inexpensive and perfect for this type of paint.
 I painted one coat on the drawer fronts and chest, letting it dry overnight, before I applied the second coat.

 5.)
 Once the paint dried, I used Miss Mustard Seed’s hemp oil to seal it.
-I found it is a great alternative to using wax, and I loved it.
+Let me tell you, it’s a great alternative to using wax, and I loved it.
 I also used the natural bristle brush to apply it.
 You do need to wipe it down after applying.
-I let the furniture sit overnight after applying the first coat, to let the oil soak in.
+Allow the furniture to sit overnight and let the oil soak in.
 By the next day, you can visibly see where the oil needs to be rubbed in better.
-So, I took a dry soft cloth and rubbed it in.
-I then repeated the process.
+Taking a dry soft cloth I worked the oil in and then I repeated the process.

 6.)
 I wasn’t happy with the original color of the hardware.
 It was dark and I felt the piece needed something soft.
 I used Krylon’s metallic gold leaf spray paint and the results were perfect!
 I always make sure I spray paint out in the garage or better yet, outside.